-The sequence number is initialized to an implementation specific value seqNumStart between seqNumMinimum and seqNumMaximum-1 at the endpoint reset.
+The sequence number is initialized to an implementation specific value seqNumCount[n] between seqNumMinimum[n] and seqNumMaximum[n]-1 at the endpoint reset.
+The seqNumCount[n] also serves as the corresponding counter.
 The internal structure of the sequence number is known and interpreted by RoE endpoints.

+The ‘n’ referred in this subclause is an index value between 0 and 3.
+The counter defined by seqNumMinimum[n], seqNumMaximum[n], seqNumCount[n] and seqNumIncrement[n] shall not overlap with other counters.

+See Annex C for an example of a multi-counter field sequence number handling algorithm.

 extended_header_space field